South SudanOfficial Name: Republic of South Sudan

-Public transportation is by small buses, vans, or taxis, and is limited to within and between major towns.
-Many drivers of these vehicles have little training and are reckless, and the vehicles are often poorly maintained.
-Passenger facilities are basic and crowded.
+Public Transportation: You should hire private transportation from a reputable source.
+The use of public transportation (small buses, vans, or motorbike taxis “boda-bodas”) is off-limits to U.S. Embassy personnel and should be avoided whenever possible.
+Drivers of these vehicles frequently have little training and are reckless, and the vehicles are often poorly maintained.
 Schedules are unpublished and subject to change without notice.
-Travelers are encouraged to hire cars and drivers from reputable sources with qualified drivers and safe vehicles.
-While there is some public transit to rural communities by irregularly scheduled mini-buses, many areas lack any public transportation.
+There is some public transit to rural communities by irregularly scheduled mini-buses.

-AVIATION SAFETY OVERSIGHT: As there is no direct commercial air service to the United States by carriers registered in South Sudan, the U.S. Federal Aviation Administration (FAA) has not assessed the Government of Sudan’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
+Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in South Sudan, the U.S. Federal Aviation Administration (FAA) has not assessed the government of South Sudan’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.